soveng/website/src/content/philosophy/-index.md

     image: 'cypherpunks-write-code.jpeg'
     float: 'left'
     content: |
       *"What does it mean to 'build it right'?"* ask Pablo & Gigi.
-It means writing code that the user can verify, fork, and *exit* from; choosing architectures that minimise trust; and favouring primitives that stand the test of decades.
+It means writing code that the user can verify, fork, and *exit* from; choosing architectures that minimize trust; and favoring primitives that stand the test of decades.

       Hal Finney's challenge calls for code that stands on its own—transparent, user-verifiable, and resilient to adversarial pressure.
 We prize lean binaries, readable source, and simple dependency graphs so every sailor on this digital ocean can audit the hull before they board.

   - id: 'no-solutions'
     title: 'No Solutions'